Treatment for anorexia usually involves a combination of talking therapy and supervised weight gain.

 It's important to start treatment as early as possible to reduce the risk of serious complications, particularly if you've already lost a lot of weight.

 Treatment for anorexia is slightly different for adults and those under 18 years old.

 A number of different talking therapies are available to treat anorexia.
 The aim of these treatments is to help you understand the causes of your eating problems and feel more comfortable with food so you can begin to eat more and reach a healthy weight.

 You may be offered any of the following types of talking therapy.
-If you feel one isn't right for you or isn't helping, you can talk to your doctors about trying a different kind of therapy.
+If you feel one is not right for you or is not helping, you can talk to your doctors about trying a different kind of therapy.

 Cognitive behavioural therapy (CBT)

 If you are offered CBT, it will usually involve weekly sessions for up to 40 weeks (9 to 10 months), and 2 sessions a week in the first 2 to 3 weeks.